The Dehn function of SL(n;Z): Introduction

 Some of the ideas in this work were inspired by discussions at the American Institute of Mathematics workshop, ``The Isoperimetric Inequality for $\SL(n;\Z)$,'' and the author would like to thank the organizers, Nathan Broaddus, Tim Riley, and Kevin Wortman; and participants, especially Mladen Bestvina, Alex Eskin, Martin Kassabov, and Christophe Pittet.
 The author would also like to thank Tim Riley, Yves de Cornulier, Kevin Wortman, and Mladen Bestvina for many helpful conversations while the author was visiting Bristol University, Universit\'e de Rennes, and University of Utah.
-Finally, the author would like to thank New York University for its hospitality during part of the preparation of this paper.
+Parts of this paper were completed while the author was a visitor at the Institut des Hautes \'Etudes Scientifiques and a Courant Instructor at New York University.